 Sound like conspiracy here.

-BUT…It requires an industrial composting facility where a cocktail of microorganisms is constantly being fed and a temperature of 60 C is required for 10 days.
-It also needs the right amount of moisture and oxygen to degrade in 3 – 6 month.
+BUT…It requires an industrial composting facility where a cocktail of microorganisms is continually being fed, and a temperature of 60 C is required for 10 days.
+It also needs the right amount of moisture and oxygen to degrade in 3 – 6 months.

 In fact, your compost wouldn’t even get to the desired temperature of 60 degrees Celcius or 140 Fahrenheit.
 The standard home compost reaches a maximum of 43- 48 C, or 110 – 120 F.